-

 Are procurement procedures below the value of the financial thresholds specified above subject to any regulation in your jurisdiction?
 If so, please summarise the position.

-Moreover, in case of the contracts which are excluded from the application of public procurement rules – including for reason of the respective value as it is the case for contracts awarded by entities in the utilities sector –, the general principles of administrative activity set forth in the APC and the general principles of public procurement set out in the PCC must be followed.
+Moreover, in case of the contracts which are excluded from the application of public procurement rules – including for reason of the respective value, as it is the case for contracts awarded by entities in the utilities sector –, the general principles of administrative activity set forth in the APC and the general principles of public procurement set out in the PCC must be followed.

 -

 For the procurement of complex contracts*, how are contracts publicised?
 What publication, journal or other method of publicity is used for these purposes?
-What is the typical period from the publication of the advert that bidders have to respond to the advert for a complex contract?

 It is assumed that complex contracts include complex or highly specialized contracts as well as high value contracts.

 Open and competitive procedures, such as public tender and limited tender with prequalification, are the general rule.
-Complex contracts may require the use of procedures involving prequalification phase or negotiation with bidders – public tender with negotiation, limited tender with prequalification, negotiated procedure, competitive dialogue or even a partnership for innovation.
+Complex contracts may require the use of procedures involving a prequalification phase and/or negotiation with bidders – public tender with negotiation, limited tender with prequalification, negotiated procedure, competitive dialogue or even a partnership for innovation.

 a) The identity of the contracting authority;